cyanheads/git-mcp-server/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes following the existing patterns
-4. Run `bun devcheck` to ensure code quality
+4. Run `npm run devcheck` to ensure code quality
-5. Run `bun test` to verify all tests pass
+5. Run `npm test` to verify all tests pass
 6. Commit your changes with conventional commits
 7. Push to your fork and open a Pull Request